Peripartum Pelvic Floor Physical and Occupational Therapy in San Francisco, CA

 During pregnancy and through delivery, your pelvic floor muscles go through drastic changes.
 By ensuring that your pelvic floor is at peak health, you can reduce musculoskeletal pain, facilitate labor and delivery, and help reduce postpartum complications, leading to an overall better pregnancy.
 A 2018 study by the American College of Obstetrics and Gynecology stated that postpartum care in the U.S needs improvement, even suggesting the term “4th trimester” be used to represent the immediate postpartum period in which women need additional care the most.
 Every pregnant and postpartum woman can benefit from helping these critically important muscles complete their function.
 The pelvic floor and girdle are highly prevalent in labor and delivery, and dysfunction is commonly encountered in the postpartum stage if the proper steps are not taken.
-Pelvic floor physical therapy can improve urinary, bowel, and sexual function while reducing the chance of prolapse and minimizing pelvic pain.
+Pelvic floor physical and occupational therapy can improve urinary, bowel, and sexual function while reducing the chance of prolapse and minimizing pelvic pain.

 The Facts